StackVista/stackstate-docs/setup/cli-install.md

 The CLI will issue a warning when username/password authentication is used for the Base API and the Admin API.
 It is recommended to switch to token based authentication as described below.
 {% endhint %}

 The StackState CLI authenticates against the Base API and the Admin API using a unique API token that is auto-generated for your StackState user account.
-The same API key should be entered in the CLI configuration file for both the Base API and the Admin API.
+The same API token should be entered in the CLI configuration file for both the Base API and the Admin API.

 The Base API is used for most operations.
 The Admin API is used for some operations that affect the global configuration of StackState, such as the configuration of StackGraph's retention.
 To have access to the Admin API and the associated CLI operations, your StackState user must be assigned the permission `access-admin-api`.
 See [StackState permissions](/configure/security/rbac/rbac_permissions.md).